What Is 100G CXP Transceiver Module and How to Use It?

-As technology develops, 100G transceiver modules have been officially published to meet the growing bandwidth requirement of data center networks, such as 100G QSFP28 (learn 100G QSFP28 Optical Transceiver Comparison), 100G CFP modules (see more about A Comprehensive Understanding of CFP Transceiver Modules) and 100G CXP optical transceivers.
-In this article, we will continue to introduce the 100G CXP transceiver, including definition, working principles, applications, and FAQs.
+As technology develops, 100G transceiver modules have been officially published to meet the growing bandwidth requirement of data center networks, such as 100G QSFP28, 100G CFP modules and 100G CXP optical transceivers.
+In this article, we will introduce the CXP transceiver, including definition, working principles, applications, and FAQs.

 Figure 2: 100G CXP Module Working Principle

 100G CXP Transceiver Application

 The CXP optics provide customers various high-density 120Gbps connectivity solutions.
 It can be used for 120Gbps direct connections between two network switches or servers or can be split into 3x 40Gbps and 12x 10Gbps connections.